How do technology, business, and design come together to create a useful product? How do startup companies begin, grow, and scale?

 So What is This?

-The Center for Undergraduate Research and Academic Engagement (CRE) has partnered with Launch Florida, a coalition of the state’s top entrepreneurship and innovation organizations, to promote diversity in the technology sector by providing summer internships for first-generation college students (must be affiliated with CARE).
+The Center for Undergraduate Research and Academic Engagement (CRE) is working to promote diversity in the tech entrepreneurship sector by providing summer internships for first-generation college students (must be affiliated with CARE).
 In this program you will gain hands-on experience and connections in tech entrepreneurship through working with incubator staff, startup companies, and mentors.

 The Tech Fellows program seeks to expose students to the everyday work of product development, entrepreneurship, and ecosystem building.
 As a fellow you will spend a dynamic summer embedded with ecosystem building organizations and work alongside startup companies.
 This program is designed to help you answer the following questions: